simllll/node-radius-server/README.md

 # Quick start

-1. Install nightly node js
+1. Install node js => 13.10.1
-    - easiest way is to install a node js version from nodejs.org and run "npx n nightly" to install nightly version.
+    - easiest way is to install a node js version from nodejs.org or run "npx n latest" to install latest version.
 2. Check out the config options, e.g. for google ldap, download your certificates from http://admin.google.com/ -> Apps -> LDAP -> Client download the files and name them "ldap.gsuite.key" and "ldap.gsuite.crt" accordingly (Ensure you have activated your newly created LDAP Client in Google Admin).
+3. Switch to this directory and run "npx radius-server -s YourRadiusSecret"
 3. Switch to this directory and run "npx radius-server -s YourRadiusSecret"
 4. Log into your WLAN Controller and configure the radius server to your newly running radius
 5. On your clients, just connect to the WLAN, the clients should figure out the correct method by their own,